-The ASUS RT AC68U Wi-Fi Router in many respects is not the wireless router you need, but the router you want.
-It stands out from the crowd by having excellent 5 GHz coverage and speed, but it's real party trick is the ability to pair with other compatible ASUS wifi routers to blanket your entire home or small business with sweet sweet Wi-Fi, thanks to a feature called AiMesh.
+The ASUS RT-AC68U Wi-Fi Router in many respects is not the wireless router you need, but the ASUS router you want.
+It stands out from the crowd by having excellent 5 GHz coverage and speed.
+But the real party trick about ASUS wifi routers is the ability to pair with other compatible ASUS routers to blanket your entire home or small business with sweet sweet Wi-Fi, thanks to a feature called AiMesh.

 It doesn't stop there though, with some handy multimedia features built-in and the continuing backing from ASUS with regular firmware updates (sometimes including brand new features like AiMesh) despite the fact that it was originally launched in 2013.

-On paper, there are plenty of faster wireless routers out there that theoretically go faster than 1300 mbps and even 1900 mbps, but in the real world it is heavily praised for its strong 5 GHz coverage with users reporting that it can cover their entire house where other wireless routers simply weren't able to.
+On paper, there are plenty of faster wireless routers out there that theoretically go faster than 1300 Mbps and even 1900 Mbps.
+But in the real world, it is heavily praised for its strong 5 GHz coverage and dual band with users reporting that it can cover their entire house where other wireless routers simply weren't able to.

 And while having speedy Wi-Fi is very handy for local file transfers, remember that any activity that requires internet access will be limited to the NBN speed tier you have (I'll have more to say on NBN compatibility later).

-This ASUS router robust coverage is great on it's own, but for ASUS wireless this wasn't enough with the recent addition of a feature called AiMesh.
-Now don’t let their worrying desire to slap the “AI” buzzword on everything make you think that this is a gimmick, it's far from it as it allows you to pair other AiMesh-enabled ASUS routers to it to create a fully-fledged mesh network, similar to the mesh Wi-Fi networking systems you can get from Eero or Netgear.
-This allows you to saturate your entire home or small business with high performing Wi-Fi, eliminating dead spots and ensuring consistent performance.
+This ASUS router offers robust coverage, and it is great on its own.
+But for ASUS Wireless, this wasn't enough with the recent addition of a feature called AiMesh.
+Now don’t let their worrying desire to slap the “AI” buzzword on everything make you think that this is a gimmick.
+It's far from it, as it allows you to pair other AiMesh-enabled ASUS routers to it to create a fully-fledged mesh network, similar to the mesh Wi-Fi networking systems you can get from Eero or Netgear.
+This allows you to saturate your entire home or small business with high-performing Wi-Fi, eliminating dead spots and ensuring consistent performance.
 In fact, Amazon will even sell you a 2-pack if you want to get going with the feature straight away.

 But the good news is that you don’t necessarily have to.
-In fact, back when the ASUS RT AC68U was released in 2013, AiMesh didn’t even exist, it only arrived via a firmware update after launching on ASUS’ 2019 range of wireless routers, allowing people that upgrade to continue to use their old RT AC68U as part of their new mesh network.
-And remember that it's quite likely that the performance of a single ASUS RT AC68U might well be enough for you, so if anything you can give one a go, and maybe buy another one later if you think that you need it.
+In fact, back when the ASUS RT-AC68U was released in 2013, AiMesh didn’t even exist, it only arrived via a firmware update after launching on ASUS’ 2019 range of wireless routers, allowing people that upgrade to continue to use their old RT-AC68U as part of their new mesh network.
+And remember that it's quite likely that the performance of a single ASUS router might well be enough for you, so if anything you can give one a go, and maybe buy another one later if you think that you need it.